 Victorinox / Wenger (Swiss Army Knife)

-Makers of the Swiss Army knife, first issued in 1897 to the Swiss Army, victorinox penknives are commonly referred to as ‘Swiss Army knives’.
+Makers of the Swiss Army knife, first issued in 1897 to the Swiss Army.
+No wonder Victorinox penknives are commonly referred to as ‘Swiss Army knives’.
 Much of this is due to their similarity to the classic red pocket knife which became the company’s standard design.

 Yet there’s many more models – and a few excellent choices.
-By complete coincidence, one of the best models in their range is their ‘new’ Swiss Army knife which is pictured above and has been issued to the Swiss Army since 2008.
+By complete coincidence, one of the best models in their range is their ‘new’ Swiss Army knife.
+Pictured above and has been issued to the Swiss Army since 2008.

 Sister company Wenger also has a great, but similar range.
 You can tell the difference as Victorinox knives have a shield around the Swiss Cross – Wenger’s have a square.

 Victorinox also make the Swisstool.
-To be honest there’s very little to differentiate it from a Leatherman and as a Leatherman fan I’m struggling to see why they bothered – other than to get a piece of the multitool market.
+To be honest there’s very little to differentiate it from a Leatherman.
+As a Leatherman fan I’m struggling to see why they bothered – other than to get a piece of the multitool market.
 But they are certainly one of the best pocket knife and tool brands.

-Makers of quality multitools since 1983, Leatherman is a US company (established by Tim Leatherman) whose products are seen everywhere – and frequently imitated by cheap, frankly shoddy copies.
+Makers of quality multitools since 1983, Leatherman is a US company (established by Tim Leatherman).
+Their products are seen everywhere – and frequently imitated by cheap, frankly shoddy copies.

 Full-size models are huge, with up to 21 tools and include driver sets.
-Traditional styles are long, flat, sport a graduated ruler on the back side of the handles and fold out and squeeze closed with a very distinctive action.
+Traditional styles are long, flat, sport a graduated ruler on the back side of the handles.
+They fold out and squeeze closed with a very distinctive action.